 Although Anarchy MuscleTech does contain some good ingredients, we can’t help but feel that there are quite a lot of things missing as well.

 Firstly, there was no Creatine included.
-Most of you will know Creatine as a post workout supplement because it can help with muscle building, however some top pre workout supplements also include it because it’s able to improve hydration and reduce fatigue.
+Most of you will know Creatine as a post workout supplement, however some top pre workout supplements also include it – and it’s a good addition to any pre workout supplement.

 Some of our other favorite ingredients that were missing include Rhodiola Rosea, Beetroot extract and Coconut water.